noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

 ### pricing

+- use the pricing calculator
+- cost structure
+  - compute resources: make up the majority of the cost
+    - depends on
+      - which compute resurces are running in the cluster (EC2 vs fargate)
+        - you should choose the appropriate instance categories:
+          - on-demand
+          - savings plan/reserved instances
+          - spot/fargate spot
+      - rightsizing and reducing the waste of underutilized compute capacity
+  - networking services: requires a variety of networking and CDN services
+  - eks cluster control plane: the smallest portion of the overall EKS cost
     - 0.10 per hour for each EKS cluster and any resources used
       - fargate: pricing based on vCPU and memory resources used rounded up to the nearest second with minimum of 1 minute
-- use the pricing calculator

 ## terms